PitneyBowes/pitneybowes-360api-shipping-csharp/docs/models/MilitaryMailShipmentsRequestV2MetadataInner.md

 # com.pitneybowes.api360.Model.MilitaryMailShipmentsRequestV2MetadataInner
-The data that provides information about other inter-related/ required data.<br /> Here, metadata details consists of CostAccount Name and Value.
+The data that provides information about other inter-related/ required data.

 ## Properties